jasonbot/weblog/content/about.md

 * Writing bullet points in a text editor
 * _(Speculative)_ Dead

 The theme for this weblog is a fork of [smol](https://github.com/colorchestra/smol), built in [Hugo](https://gohugo.io/), and hosted on [Github Pages](https://pages.github.com/) through the magic of [a CNAME](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).
-I'm Fira Code (hosted here and not on Google Fonts) so my indulgence of picking custom type shouldn't hurt the load times of the pages as much as it _could_.
+I'm using Fira Code (hosted here and not on Google Fonts) so my indulgence of picking custom type shouldn't hurt the load times of the pages as much as it _could_.

 For diagrams and artwork I use [Monodraw](https://monodraw.helftone.com/) and an older version of [Xara Photo and Graphic Designer](https://www.xara.com/us/photo-graphic-designer/).
 Sometimes [The Gimp](https://www.gimp.org/) and [Graphviz](https://graphviz.org/) come along for the party, too.